|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If it's already good, why mess with a classic potato salad?
 Such is the thought on any recipe that is just the way you like it.
 However, there's always room for some great tweaks when it comes to cooking, and especially great potato salad, a dish that is a perennial fave at picnics, cookouts, and simple family meals in the summertime.
 For this recipe, brown mustard adds a kick, and the fresh crunch of celery and onion ensures you'll be coming back for more.

-- 6 medium (about 2 pounds) russet (Idaho) potatoes, peeled or unpeeled
+2 pounds potatoes, such as russet (Idaho) potatoes, peeled or unpeeled

 1 cup mayonnaise